JaCaLla/PeripherySampleApp/README.md

 # Dynamic Language
-Sample iOS project that shows a sample app changes language view on the fly, it also provides snapshot test for validating views on app different languages.
-This is the basecode for following post [Switching App Language on the Fly in Swift](https://javios.eu/uncategorized/switching-app-language)
+Sample iOS project that shows how to play with Periphery a tool for detecting dead code.
+This is the basecode for following post [Declutter Your Codebase: Periphery for Dead Code Detection](https://javios.eu/swift/declutter-your-codebase/)

 ## Screenshots - ISP principle in Swift